WR117H/ShadowCipher/README.md

 </p>

 An rf tool based on CC1101 module and esp8266/rp2040.
 Allows using CLI to control CC1101 board over USB interface.
 Putty or any other serial terminal can be used.

+### YardStick One
+![Yard_stick_one_bundle_bg](https://github.com/WR117H/ShadowCipher/assets/97615989/b6cb4780-be03-4f8c-9433-e06b30d6bf9b)
 It has similar functionality to YardStick One but is cheaper and does not need specialized software.
 Allows for RF jamming and replay attacks as well.
 It has RAW recording/replaying function which works exactly the same as in the Flipper Zero.
 Additional function is Radio Chat communicator

-### YardStick One
-![Yard_stick_one_bundle_bg](https://github.com/WR117H/ShadowCipher/assets/97615989/b6cb4780-be03-4f8c-9433-e06b30d6bf9b)
-Kinda a cheap version of Yard Stick one !

 ### What do we need?
 You need: